shopware5/dbal-nested-set/README.md

 ### Modify the tree

 The library provides a `NestedSetWriter` class that contains all insert, move and update operations.
-All operations should be reminiscend of `Doctrine\DBAL\Connection::insert()` and `Doctrine\DBAL\Connection::update()` and just require plain data.
+All operations should be reminiscent of `Doctrine\DBAL\Connection::insert()` and `Doctrine\DBAL\Connection::update()` and just require plain data.

 As an example you can use this to create a tree